 Sugar Skull Making Day

 Drop in to this family-friendly event and learn to make sugar skulls.
-You will help make sugar skulls that will be decorated during the November 4 Family Celebration.
+You will help make sugar skulls that will be decorated during the November 3 Family Celebration.
 Children will need adult assistance.
-We will begin making sugar skulls at 1 pm and continue until the sugar runs out!
+We will begin making sugar skulls at 1 pm and will continue until the sugar runs out!

 Thanks to our sponsors who make these events possible!